anastasiajsokol/StaticLock/README.md

     -s, --settings modify project configuration file through a short setup interface

-        this command can be used with -d or --default to output a default configuration this command can be used with all the same subcommands as --create
+        this command can be used with -d or --default to output a default configuration this command can be used with all the same subcommands as create

     -v, --version print a short message with the version information of the staticlock command, note that the command tool and library should be the same